andrius-k/CERNTasks/README.md

 after cloning please run `./init`.
 This will clone `CMSSpark` dependency which is required to run scripts in this repository.
 This will also clone wiki repository for submitting automatic reports.

+### Hadoop directory

+In `aggregate` file in each task user's username will be used as part of result files destination directory in hadoop. $USER environment variable will be used to get username.
+If you want to change locations please modify `aggregate` files.

+## Running task 1

+### Setup

-Afterwards please go to file `CMSSpark/src/python/CMSSpark/phedex.py` and change `.option("header", "false")` to `.option("header", "true")` on line 113.
+After running `./init` please go to file `CMSSpark/src/python/CMSSpark/phedex.py` and change `.option("header", "false")` to `.option("header", "true")` on line 113.
 This will make sure we get the data with headers of csv columns.
-This step in only necessary when running task1.
+This step in not necessary for other tasks.

-### How to setup hadoop directory

-In `aggregate` file in each task please change hadoop paths to point to your user directory.
-Basically change *akirilov* to your CERN username.

-## Running task 1

 ### Retrieving and aggregating data